Are you seeing the ‘Unable to establish secure connection error’ in WordPress?

 An unexpected error occurred.
 Something may be wrong with WordPress.org or this server’s configuration.
 If you continue to have problems, please try the support forums.
 (WordPress could not establish a secure connection to WordPress.org.
 Please contact your server administrator.) in /home/username/public_html/wp-admin/includes/update.php on line 122

-That being said, let’s see how to easily fix secure connection error in WordPress.
+That being said, let’s see how to easily fix the secure connection error in WordPress.

 Fixing Secure Connection Error in WordPress